Lightning-AI/litdata/README.md

   <summary> ✅ Combine datasets</summary>
 &nbsp;

-Easily experiment with dataset mixtures using the `CombinedStreamingDataset` class.
+Mix and match different sets of data to experiment and create better models.

+Combine datasets with `CombinedStreamingDataset`.
 As an example, this mixture of [Slimpajama](https://huggingface.co/datasets/cerebras/SlimPajama-627B) & [StarCoder](https://huggingface.co/datasets/bigcode/starcoderdata) was used in the [TinyLLAMA](https://github.com/jzhang38/TinyLlama) project to pretrain a 1.1B Llama model on 3 trillion tokens.

 ```python
 from litdata import StreamingDataset, CombinedStreamingDataset, StreamingDataLoader, TokensLoader